iboutsikas/iboutsikas.github.io/docs/6.2.0/configuration.md

 ---
 ~~~

-If you are using the `blog` layout with the gem-based theme, you need to add the following to your `_config.yml` to use this layout:
+If you want to use the `blog` layout with the gem-based theme, you need to add the following to your `_config.yml` to use this layout:

 ~~~yml
 paginate: 5
 paginate_path: '/page-:num/'
 ~~~

-The `blog` layout also needs to have the `.html` file extension and the `paginate_path` needs to match the path to the `index.html` file, i.e. if you want the blog to appear at `/blog/`, put the `index.html` in a `blog` dir and set `paginate_path` to be `/blog/page-:num/`.
+The `blog` layout needs to have the `.html` file extension and the `paginate_path` needs to match the path to the `index.html` file, i.e. if you want the blog to appear at `/blog/`, put a `index.html` in a `blog` dir and set `paginate_path` to be `/blog/page-:num/`.
 Jekyll will print additional error messages if you violate this.

 For more information see [Pagination](https://jekyllrb.com/docs/pagination/).